'You don't replace Muhammad Ali' - Coe blasts Bolt 'obsession' - Capital Sports

 “But Marvin Hagler and Manny Pacquiao and (Julio Cesar) Chavez and the great boxers came through.”

-Bolt, the eight-time Olympic champion and 2014 Commonwealth relay gold medallist, would have been the star attraction and a certain crowd-puller at the Gold Coast.
+Despite his retirement, eight-time Olympic champion Bolt will be the star attraction when he arrives in Gold Coast in an ambassador role.

-The competition is also missing world champion hurdler Sally Pearson, a Gold Coast resident and the face of the Games, after she pulled out with an Achilles’ injury.
+The athletics competition is also missing world champion hurdler Sally Pearson, a local resident and the face of the Games, after she pulled out with an Achilles injury.

-Jamaican sprinters Yohan Blake and Elaine Thompson, and Shaunae Miller of the Bahamas, now shape as the main athletes to watch during the eight-day athletics programme.
+Blake, 28, revealed that he was inspired by a warning from Bolt as he clocked an unhurried 10.06sec to top the timesheets in the semi-finals, glancing across twice as Gemili closed in.

-“Usain under any set of circumstances has driven our sport and that’s a high-class problem to have, and he will remain engaged,” said Coe.
+“Usain told me, ‘Yohan, you’ve got to win or else you can’t go back home,” said former world champion Blake.

 Englishman Nick Miller hurled a Games-record 80.26m to win the hammer throw and Uganda’s Joshua Cheptegei, the world silver medallist, won the men’s 5,000m in 13min 50.83sec.